“Actually, my artistic knowledge is so tiny it could fit into the brain of an art critic”

 introduction about our work and collaboration with Mosaic, by Shepherd Steiner and Karalyn Dokurno. -

-jan '23At The Edges Of Sleep - Moving Images And Somnolent Spectators by Jean Ma
+mei '23At The Edges Of Sleep - Moving Images And Somnolent Spectators by Jean Ma

 Many recent works of contemporary art, performance, and film turn a spotlight on sleep, wresting it from the hidden, private spaces to which it is commonly relegated.
 At the Edges of Sleep considers sleep in film and moving image art as both a subject matter to explore onscreen and a state to induce in the audience.